ImraanHoosen/MyFavRecipes/README.md

 # MyFavRecipes
-My first project of the odin projects foundations course
+My first project of the odin projects foundations course.
+This site will develope as i progress through the course